logicplace/Imperial/docs/README.txt

 * Starts or ends with spacing.
 * Starts with a [
 * Contains a , or #
-* Is entirely numbers, hyphens, or colons
+* Begins with a number (or $ followed by hexnum) and contains entirely numbers, hyphens, or colons
 * Is a keyword
 * Contains no characters